akim-13/notes/Control Instructions.md

     - Virtually all programs involve some **decision making**.
     - It helps if there are mechanisms for **breaking the task up into smaller pieces** that can be worked on one at a time.
 - Control instructions can **alter the contents of the PC** in order to *jump* (a.k.a. *branch*) to another instruction or execute a *subroutine*.
 - **Conditional branch/jump** — the branch is made (update program counter to equal address specified in operand) only if a certain condition is met.
-Otherwise, the next instruction in sequence is executed (increment program counter as usual).
+Otherwise, the next instruction in sequence is executed (increment program counter as usual). ^branch-def
     - The following shows the **most common** conditional jump/branch instructions **names**.

         ![[Attachments/Pasted image 20231128215159.png]]